Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Logical Relations

 \subsubsection{Semantic Typing and Subtyping.}

-With all definitions in place, we define semantic subtyping and semantic typing in \Cref{fig:LR-semtype}.
-Semantic subtyping lifts the relation $\slleq$ between value interpretations to the interpretation of syntactic subtyping under an environment.
-Since value witnesses are irrelevant for subtyping, only the value type environment $\rho$ is considered.
-Semantic typing models the interpretation of expressions under semantic environments, which interprets the syntactic typing rules, and therefore the full presentation is omitted here.
+\Cref{domrange:fig:LR-semtype} defines semantic subtyping and semantic typing.
+Semantic subtyping lifts $\slleq$ to open types under an environment; value bindings are irrelevant there, so only $\rho$ is consulted.
+Semantic typing interprets the typing judgement over semantic environments in the standard way, so we omit its full presentation.